HighASG936/hw262/README.md

 ![ds18](https://github.com/HighASG936/hw262/blob/main/info/ds18_connected.png)

+##How connect IR receptor

 ## Schematic
 ![schm](https://github.com/HighASG936/hw262-library-arduino/assets/18225112/548a8989-d12f-425e-b720-2dd60f903427)

 # How to use library

-After to download and install the library into you IDE, write respective header on your project.
+After to download and install the library into your IDE, write respective header on your project.
 Then create invoke shield object by HW262:

 ```c++